-Appendix II: Clark's wage and output estimates
+Appendix B. Clark's wage and output estimates

 While Clark's work has raised some important issues, this paper is based on the more established view.
 So far as wages are concerned, Clark's novel conclusions derive from a new consumer price index.
 Some of the component series are improvements over those used by Feinstein, but some of Clark's changes degrade the index.
-A new index based on the best of both is much closer to Feinstein's than to Clark's (Allen 2007).
-Moreover, even if Clark's index were used in this paper, the conclusions would be attenuated but not overturned since Clark's index, too, shows a pause in the growth in real wages in the industrial revolution (Figure 1-Clark).
+A new index based on the best of both is much closer to Feinstein's than to Clark's (Allen, 2007).
+Moreover, even if Clark's index were used in this paper, the conclusions would be attenuated but not overturned since Clark's index, too, shows a pause in the growth in real wages in the industrial revolution (Fig. 1-Clark).
 The implied shares and profit rates move similarly to those reported in the text, although the shift against labour is attenuated during the industrial revolution.
-Indeed, the model can be recalibrated with those data, and it works as well as the version reported in this paper.
-Clark's work on wages is not enough, therefore, to establish his conclusion that workers were the principal gainers in the industrial revolution nor to suggest a different analysis of its causes.
+Indeed, the model can be recalibrated with those data, and it works almost as well as the version reported in this paper.
+Fig. 1-Clark also shows simulated GDP per worker and the real wage using Clark's real wage and recalibrating the production function accordingly.12 Clark's work on wages is not enough, therefore, to establish his conclusion that workers were the principal gainers in the industrial revolution nor to suggest a different analysis of its causes.